Google Apps FAQs

 Are there limitations on file sizes within the Google Apps for Notre Dame services?

-Yes, depending on the type of file:
+Yes, depending on the type of file.
+See this link.

 What are the limitations on file sizes for my Google email account?